Texas Gov. Greg Abbott says he was ‘misled’ about police response to school shooting

-(NEXSTAR) — Texas Gov. Greg Abbott says he was “misled” about the police response to the deadly school shooting in Uvalde.
+(NEXSTAR) — Texas Gov. Greg Abbott says he was “misled” about the police response to the deadly school shooting in Uvalde on Tuesday.

 During a news conference Friday, Abbott said he was repeating what he had been told.
 “The information that I was given turned out, in part, to be inaccurate,” he said.

-Abbott said that he took detailed, written notes while talking to officials in the wake of the deadly attack on Robb Elementary School in Uvalde, Texas, and is “livid about what happened.”
+Abbott said that he took detailed, written notes while talking to officials in the wake of the deadly attack on Robb Elementary School and is “livid about what happened.”

 He added that exactly what happened needs to be “thoroughly, exhaustively” investigated.

-On Tuesday, the governor initially praised the actions of law enforcement, saying that they showed “amazing courage by running toward gunfire” and cited their “quick response.”
+In the hours after Tuesday’s horrific shooting, the governor praised the actions of law enforcement, saying that they showed “amazing courage by running toward gunfire” and cited their “quick response.”

-Since then, however, questions have swirled around the timeline of law enforcement’s response and their actions to stop the shooter, who killed 19 students and two teachers.
+Since then, however, questions have swirled around the timeline of law enforcement’s response and their actions to stop the shooter, who authorities say killed 19 students and two teachers.

-Videos have surfaced on social media showing parents being held back, some begging officers to go into the school and rescue their children as the minutes ticked by.
+Videos have surfaced on social media showing officers holding back parents, some of whom were begging them to go into the school and rescue their children as the minutes ticked by.

 Students trapped inside a classroom repeatedly called 911, including one who pleaded, “Please send the police now,” as officers waited in the hallway for more than 45 minutes, authorities said.